paulkr/Ubuntu-Splash-2.0/README.md

 Setup
 -----

-Make sure you have a `pygame` version relative to your python version installed
+Make sure you have the `pygame` module for python3 installed.

 Usage
 -----